Doug Jones Ad Uses Ivanka Trump’s Statements Against Roy Moore

-A TV advertisement run in recent days by Doug Jones, the Democratic candidate for Alabama Senator, uses statements from Ivanka Trump against Republican candidate Roy Moore.
+A TV advertisement run in recent days by Doug Jones, the Democratic candidate for Alabama senator, uses statements from Ivanka Trump against Republican candidate Roy Moore.

-The ad, called ‘Voices,’ uses a quote from Ivanka Trump about the accusations against Moore, saying “There’s a special place in hell for people who prey on children … I have no reason to doubt the victims’ accounts,” according to the Washington Post.
+The ad, called “Voices,” uses a quote from Ivanka Trump about the accusations against Moore, saying, “There’s a special place in hell for people who prey on children … I have no reason to doubt the victims’ accounts,” according to the Washington Post.
 The advertisement also uses quotes from Attorney General Jeff Sessions and Sen. Richard Selby, R-Alabama, in support of the victims and opposing Moore’s election.

-The ad finishes with a voiceover stating “Conservative voices, putting women and children over party, doing what’s right.”
+The ad finishes with a voiceover stating, “Conservative voices, putting women and children over party, doing what’s right.”

-Five women have accused Moore, a former Alabama Supreme Court Judge, of inappropriate sexual advances or contact with them when they were teenagers.
+Five women have accused Moore, a former Alabama Supreme Court judge, of inappropriate sexual advances or contact with them when they were teenagers.
 One woman accused Moore of sexually assaulting her when she was 16, according to the New York Times, alleging that Moore attempted to force her to perform oral sex on him in his car.

 Ivanka Trump and Sessions joined a number of conservatives, including Senate Majority Leader Mitch McConnell, who said they believed the victims’ stories were true.
-Multiple major Republican party members have called for Moore to step down if the accusations are correct, and Senate Republicans are debating whether to expel him if he wins the special election Dec.
+Multiple major Republican Party members have called for Moore to step down if the accusations are correct, and Senate Republicans are debating whether to expel him if he wins the special election Dec.
 12, according to the New York Times.

 However, unlike other Republicans, President Donald Trump issued an apparent endorsement for Moore Nov.
 21, stating that Moore has reassured him the accusations are untrue.